 - Safe delivery: Deliveries have been made possible during the pandemic by companies and individuals upping their hygiene practices and offering no-contact delivery.
 In some cases, this has added time to estimated deliveries so it will be interesting to see what changes stick around for Black Friday 2020.

 - The economy: As expected, the economy has been knocked by the world effectively coming to standstill.
 Some have lost jobs and others may have resulting cash flow problems.
 We have already seen store closures from the impacts to the high street and where this has wiped out competition, remaining shops may not be as driven to offer the big discounts of years gone by.

+We expect Black Friday to be a ot different this year from the COVID-19 pandemic.
 Black Friday typically draws millions of shoppers to retail stores and malls over Thanksgiving weekend, something that's obviously not ideal in the midst of a global pandemic.
 Many retailers are operating at partial capacity, and social distancing remains an essential strategy in preventing the spread of the virus.
 These days, it's not atypical to see a long line forming outside a retailer during normal business operation simply due to capacity limits.
 It's hard to fathom what lines at the most popular stores would look like on Black Friday, when shoppers have been known to camp out overnight to snag a spot in line.

 Do I have to wait for Black Friday and Cyber Monday for a deal?

 While the deals on Black Friday are always worth waiting for, we are constantly on the lookout for other offers.
 Firstly, we are assuming that Amazon Prime Day will fall before then.
 This sale event, although just restricted to one retailer, offers a great chance to kit out your garden and get your hands on plenty of summer and outdoor products.

 As always, you can keep an eye on our deals page for all the best offers every single day.

 The best places to shop this Black Friday